VulDoctor/VulDoctor/README.md

 ## Train and Test

-To replicate VulMaster, ensure that `c_dataset/` is in the root path of this project.
+To replicate VulMaster, ensure that `datasets/` is in the root path of this project.

-Training:
+Inference:
 ```
 python VulDoctor.py \
     --output_dir=./saved_models \